mvanthoor/rustic-book/src/front_matter/about_rustic.md

   - Piece-Square Tables

 Obviously the feature list will grow longer as the engine gets developed further.
-The book will chronicle those developments and descibe how each feature is implemented.
+The book will chronicle those developments and describe how each feature is implemented.
 Example code will be in Rust, coming straight from a working version of the engine, but there will be enough explanation so that each feature can be rewritten in any desired programming language.